Friday (Arapaho chief): Continued negotiations

 Friday and other Northern Arapaho met with President Rutherford B. Hayes and Interior Secretary Carl Schurz in September 1877.
 It was Friday's last trip to Washington, D.C., where the leaders lobbied for a reservation for the Northern Arapaho in Wyoming.
 One month later the Northern Arapaho returned to the Wind River Indian Reservation, where they lived alongside the Shoshone.
-Friday lived at Wind River until his death in 1881, perhaps near Fort Washakie.
+Friday lived at Wind River until his death on May 1881, perhaps near Fort Washakie.